Scream 3 Review (2000)

 -Neve Campbell’s contract allowed for her to be on set just twenty days, so her screen time was cut quite a bit and the supporting characters were given more to do.

 -Kevin Williamson was working on a Scream 3 script that involved Stu (Matthew Lillard) surviving his stabbing in the first film and orchestrating a series of killings from prison on high school students.
 However, after the shooting at Columbine High School, Miramax wanted anything to do with a script involving high school violence.

 -Kevin Williamson did an outline for the script, but screenwriter Ehren Kruger ignored all of it, and chose instead of write the script as filming occurred sometimes turning in pages the day of filming.
 It was so un-Scream Wes Craven had to do rewrites to make the character act like they did in prior films.
 And that is probably why this film doesn’t work nearly as well as the first two.

 - In Fangoria 189, "Scream 3 deals very much with the reality of one's life and the way the media tends to treat reality as a sensationalist object."

 Scream 3 is not a bad movie… it’s just not a good movie either.
 It’s a very serviceable slasher film that continues the Scream legacy without treading any new ground or even harkening back much to the original.
 It was clear that Kevin Williamson’s wit and charm was missing from the script and I think that is what makes us love Sidney, Gail, Dewey, and the gang so much.
 I like to believe that in an alternate universe Kevin Williamson wrote a Scream 3 script and it was glorious!

-Despite its shortcomings, I still enjoy Scream 3 and give it a healthy seven out of ten and say it’s a must buy for fans of the series, or a rental for the rest.
+Despite its shortcomings, I still enjoy Scream 3 and give it a healthy three out of five and say it’s a must buy for fans of the series, or a rental for the rest.